-We posit that recent developments in scientific machine learning, where domain-specific models --- often expressed as differential equations --- are combined with neural networks and scalable optimization techniques provide an untapped potential to address these challenges~\citep{raissi2019physics,rackauckas2020universal,lai2021structural,karniadakis2021physics}.
-Additionally, ongoing innovations in training (neural) stochastic differential equations (SDEs)~\citep{tzen2019neural,li2020scalable,zeng2023latent, course2024amortized}, provide an opportunity to develop scalable probabilistic models in neuroscience, a field wherein the systems in question are inherently stochastic~\citep{laing2009stochastic,rolls2010noisy} and the existing measurement tools only provide a coarse proxy of the system under study~\citep{stevenson2011advances, urai2022large}.
+We posit that recent developments in scientific machine learning -- where domain-specific models, typically expressed using differential equations, are combined with neural networks and scalable optimization techniques -- provide an untapped potential to address these challenges~\cite{raissi2019physics,rackauckas2020universal,lai2021structural,karniadakis2021physics}.
+Additionally, ongoing innovations in training (neural) stochastic differential equations (SDEs)~\cite{tzen2019neural,li2020scalable,zeng2023latent, course2024amortized}, provide an opportunity to develop scalable probabilistic models in neuroscience, a field wherein the systems in question are inherently stochastic~\cite{laing2009stochastic,rolls2010noisy} and the existing measurement tools only provide a coarse proxy of the system under study~\cite{stevenson2011advances, urai2022large}.

-\paragraph{Contributions} We develop a general framework for modeling neural dynamics using latent SDEs with differentiable state- and input-dependent drift and diffusion functions.
+To make these advances in scientific machine learning available to the neuroscience community, we developed a general framework for modeling neural dynamics using latent SDEs with differentiable state- and input-dependent drift and diffusion functions.
 Within this framework, we introduce a specific generative model, combining coupled oscillators with neural networks, to capture neural population dynamics.
 We evaluate our approach across multiple experimental scenarios, demonstrating its effectiveness and efficiency in predicting stimulus-evoked neural and behavioral responses in both reaching and decision-making tasks.
 Through systematic comparison of latent ODE- and SDE-based models under varying noise levels and state dimensionality in simulated systems, we highlight the critical importance of modeling process noise; a factor often overlooked in current latent variable approaches.
 Finally, our results suggest that data-driven coupled oscillators could provide an expressive yet interpretable framework for understanding neural dynamics, while maintaining computational tractability.